Cry Wilderness: Plot

-The four of them travel through the park to hunt the animal and find a strange ruin filled with crumpled up Coke cans, at which point Paul’s Bigfoot amulet starts glowing orange.
-Paul says they’re his Coke cans that he left there last summer, but Jim is surprised at how crushed up the Coke cans are, noting that he isn’t strong enough to do that.
-Will also finds the radio playing rock music, and Paul says he left it there last summer.
-The four of them leave the ruins, with Bigfoot hiding and staring at them.
+Will, Paul, Jim, and Morgan travel through the park to hunt the dangerous animal and find a strange ruin filled with crumpled-up Coke cans and a radio playing rock music, which Paul says he left behind last summer.
+The four leave the ruins, with Bigfoot hiding and staring at them.

-They search through the park and find a sick bird, which they take to the park’s veterinarian, Helen, who has outdoor cages filled with animals.
-After having dinner with her, they hear a noise and find out that the door to the cougar enclosure was torn open and the cougar is gone.
-This encourages them to continue the hunt, at which point we find out that a Bengal tiger has escaped from the circus and is wandering around the park.

-The four of them track the tiger to a rocky pass, at which point Will tells Jim to take Paul back to school because he’s concerned the hunt has gotten too dangerous.
-Paul repeatedly tries to run away from Jim, and they reach a lake where they meet an Indian elder named Red Hawk (played by another white guy) who has a pet eagle.
-Jim exclaims that he thought Red Hawk died 13 years ago.
-Red Hawk asks to speak to Paul alone, at which point he reveals that Bigfoot saved him from death and shows Paul that he has an agate amulet from Bigfoot too.
-Red Hawk tells Paul he must tell Bigfoot to run away to the mountains or he will be killed by Morgan.
+Eventually, it is revealed that the animal they are tracking is a tiger.
+Will tells Jim to take Paul back to school because he’s concerned the hunt has gotten too dangerous.
+Paul repeatedly tries to run away from Jim, and they reach a lake where they meet the ghost of a Native American elder named Red Hawk.
+Red Hawk asks to speak to Paul alone and tells him that he must tell Bigfoot to run away to the mountains, or he will be killed by Morgan.